alexwlchan/alexwlchan.net/src/privacy.md

 The tracking pixel is served from my web server.
 I don't share the information I get from it – that only lives on my web server and personal computers.

-I don't use any third-party analytics frameworks like Google Analytics, Piwik, and Fathom.
+I don't use any third-party analytics frameworks like Google Analytics, Piwik, or Fathom.

 This site is hosted on a mixture of Netlify and Linode.
 They can see what pages you're visiting, and they have separate privacy policies.